Midland County Court Records

 Birth and Death Records

-Birth and death certificates are available through the County Clerk’s office (services stop at 4:30 p.m.) or through the Texas DSHS local vital-records offices.
+Birth and death certificates are available through the County Clerk's office (vital-record services stop at 4:30 p.m.) or through the Texas DSHS local vital-records offices.
 Acknowledgments of paternity require an appointment; call (432) 688-4401 to schedule.

 Midland County Probate Court Records

 Probate matters in Midland County are heard in the Constitutional County Court and the County Courts at Law, which share concurrent probate jurisdiction.
-The County Clerk maintains probate case files, and the county’s Probate Case Information page provides guidance on accessing records and understanding procedures.
+The County Clerk keeps all probate case files, and the county's Probate Case Information page offers guidance on accessing records and understanding procedures.

 Types of Probate Filings